SolidAlloy/ExtEvents/README.md

 **Include private methods** (*false* by default) - Whether to include private and protected methods and properties in the methods dropdown when choosing a listener in ExtEvent.

-**Build preprocessor callback order** (*0* by default) - When a build is initiated with IL2CPP and 'Faster runtime' chosen, ExtEvents needs to generate some code for events to work properly.
+**Build preprocessor callback order** (*0* by default) - When a build is initiated with IL2CPP and '*Faster runtime*' chosen, ExtEvents needs to generate some code for events to work properly.
 You can change the callback order of the code generation here if it conflicts with other preprocessors.

 Note that if you want to include a particular internal or private method into the dropdown, I recommend you use the `[ExtEventListener]` attribute for the method instead, so that the dropdown is not crammed with the methods you wouldn't use in events.